 Volunteers assist our program facilitators with implementing and coordinating twice monthly Brain Wave Cafés.
 The Brain Wave Café offers an informal place for people to meet up on a regular basis for a coffee, get information, share experiences and participate in “healthy brain” activities within their local communities.
 Individuals living with cognitive change or dementia, care partners, family and friends are all welcome.

 These volunteers help in all aspects of the events, such as planning, marketing and day-of-event assistance.
-Volunteers are crucial at all of the events we hold during the year including Curl For Memories, Walk for Alzheimer's, and the Peter Saracino Alzheimer Golf Classic.
+Volunteers are crucial at all of the events we hold during the year including our Walk for Alzheimer's, and the Peter Saracino Alzheimer Golf Classic.
 We are always looking for committee members to help with event organization.
 Learn more about the Alzheimer Society Niagara Foundation, the fundraising arm of the Society.